ang-zeyu/infisearch/docs/src/how_it_works.md

 ### Rust for the indexer

-Rust was chosen for the indexer mainly as this was my first project in Rust.
+Rust was chosen for the indexer mainly as this was my first project in Rust. =P

-In retrospect, performance is critical for indexing fairly large collections nonetheless, making Rust a good choice for the indexer.
+In retrospect, performance is critical for indexing fairly large collections nonetheless, making Rust a fairly good choice for the indexer.

-A javascript implementation was also trialed in early stages (see the commit history).
+A javascript implementation was also trialed in early stages of development (see the commit history).
 While javascript has come a long way in performance, it is inevitably still leaps behind a compiled language.